3D models are ubiquitous in many fields:

 GL_RGBA, GL_UNSIGNED_BYTE, data);

-// Activation in the fragment shader (texture unit 0)
+// Activation dans le fragment shader (unité de texture 0)

 glActiveTexture(GL_TEXTURE0);